Tolkien's Norse Connection (Part 4): Hitches

 For Old English poets, however, although they don’t ever focus on the psychology of individual people, if you read their work long enough, you soon realize how every scop is basically just an emo goth kid moping his way through life.
 Emotional coloring suffuses their verse, especially the elegies.
 Britt Mize in Traditional Subjectivities (2013) does a good job highlighting this general moodiness.
 In Old English verse, he says, the poets give “generous attention to mental and emotional qualities and states” (p.
 6).
 Even more importantly, they often strive to create an “atmosphere dominated by the portrayal of private emotion” (p.
 7).

-To me that sure sounds like “The Derelicts” and “Black Heave the Billows.”
+To me that sure sounds like “The Derelicts” and “Bleak Heave the Billows.”
 Tolkien punts on individual psychology, and he combines natural seascapes with a randomized sense of spiritual gloom in order to create a particularly un-Norse-like effect.
 He doesn’t “poke you in the eye”; he takes you by the hand and asks if you’d like to see a priest.
-So when Scull and Hammond date “Black Heave the Billows” to c.
+So when Scull and Hammond date “Bleak Heave the Billows” to c.
 1932 because of the striking similarities they see between this poem and The Seafarer and The Wanderer … well, damn.
 I can’t entirely disagree.

 In fact, just about the only real Norse quality to these texts (other than meter) is Tolkien’s technique of stanzaic parataxis.
 Both New Lays use this often.
 Rather than wasting syllables by describing how episodes relate to one another causally, Tolkien simply sets his episodes side-by-side.
 He therefore forces readers to make the necessary connective leaps themselves, to deduce how situation A has contributed or led to situation B.

-The same paratactic technique occurs throughout “The Derelicts” and “Black Heave the Billows.”
+The same paratactic technique occurs throughout “The Derelicts” and “Bleak Heave the Billows.”
 The former poem has three stanzas; so does the latter.
 Between these stanzas there exists no explicit causal connections.
 In fact, we can’t be entirely certain these stanzas even constitute unified texts at all.
 But if they do form single texts (and I suspect they do), it’s up to readers to glean the narrative situations these poems seem to imply.

 At end of day, it’s still not entirely clear to me why Tolkien chooses to mix-and-match medieval traditions in quite this way.
-What is clearer, at least in my humble estimation, is that “The Derelicts” and “Black Heave the Billows” are sister poems, perhaps written consecutively, and each belongs to the 1932–1933 period when Tolkien was likewise experimenting with fornyrðislag for his two New Lays.
+What is clearer, at least in my humble estimation, is that “The Derelicts” and “Bleak Heave the Billows” are sister poems, perhaps written consecutively, and each belongs to the 1932–1933 period when Tolkien was likewise experimenting with fornyrðislag for his two New Lays.

 The Final Countdown